Chapter 2 of 9

 "People will get into a stranger's car."

 This was a fundamental behavioral change.
 If wrong, no amount of good UX could save the business.
 They tested this before building elaborate matching algorithms.
+Travis Kalanick's first test was simple: could he get his friends to accept rides from people they didn't know?
+The answer was yes -- but only when trust signals (driver ratings, GPS tracking, payment through the app) were in place.

 Airbnb's Leap of Faith